AlexandrePalo/enhanced-GWToolbox/README.md

 GWToolbox for GuildWars with extra features

 ## Extra features
-- **Target everything**: allow Toolbox to target any NPC (deads, minipets, invisibles, ...) from the minimap or with an hotkey.
+- **Allow target everything**: allow Toolbox to target any NPC (deads, minipets, invisibles, ...) from the minimap or with an hotkey.
 - **Open chest from distance**: allow Toolbox to open a chest further away than close contact.
 - **Current work in progress**:
-    - Plugin for TargetEverything rather than the maindll file.
     - Enhanced dialog window with reward / quest taking without delay.

 ## Version list